weiran-aitech/shift_schedule/README.md

 ## Note:
 - R&D for the software is in progress.
 The code that's been uploaded is incomplete.
 - Please cite this repository by including the appropriate citation information when using content found here.
+- If you have any questions or need to resolve shift scheduling issues, please contact us.
 ## Contact:
 - Email:weiran.aitech@gmail.com
 - WeChat:wraitech